PhilipQuirke/quanta_mech_interp/feature.md

 More specifically, the class includes functions to:
 - Declare a tag (aka short name) for the feature e.g. "P18.SC"
-- Declare a set of characteristics that identify "candidate" model nodes that _could_ implement the feature.
+- Declare a set of characteristic prerequisites that identify "candidate" model nodes that _could_ implement the feature.
 Refer [Filtering](./filter.md) for more detail.
 - Implement a strong attribution (ablation) test to confirm whether a candiate node _does_ implement the feature.
 The test defines the expected impact on the model prediction.

 For a given model, this class is applied to the useful nodes to find the actual node(s), if any, that implement the feature.